+Condition:

-Condition: At September 30, 1998 and 1997, the Authority did not maintain an inventory of its fixed assets.
+At September 30, 1999, the Authority did not maintain an

+inventory of its fixed assets.
+(First reported at September 30,

+Criteria:

-Criteria: For proper internal control over fixed assets the Authority should have an inventory listing of all assets showing date of purchase, description, cost, location, and specific identification number.
+For proper internal control over fixed assets the Authority should have an inventory listing of all assets showing date of purchase, description, cost, location, and specific identification number.
 To comply with La.
 Rev. Stat. §24:515(B)(1) this procedure should be followed also.
 This list should be updated on a monthly basis for any additions or disposals.

 VINTON PUBLIC POWER AUTHORITY

 A COMPONENT OF THE TOWN OF VINTON

 SUPPLEMENTAL INFORMATION SCHEDULE

 SCHEDULE OF FINDINGS

-For the Years ended September 30, 1998 and 1997
+For the Year ended September 30, 1999